ftrojahn/ransom2ban/README.md

 To enable samba audit: edit /etc/samba/smb.conf as described in samba-config/add-to-smb.conf; systemctl restart smb

-To config mail notifications: edit sender, smtp and dest in /etc/fail2ban/jail.d/ransom2ban-jail.conf; systemctl restart fail2ban
+To configure mail: edit sender, smtp and dest in /etc/fail2ban/jail.d/ransom2ban-jail.conf; systemctl restart fail2ban

 To create honeypot folder ---ANTIVIRUS_BAIT_DO_NOT_DELETE---: honeypots-create/create.sh /path/to/share (no arg=all)